rotto32/cascadiajs_notes/README.md

 2018 - 48 \
 2019 - 100

-Wow there are ppl from Amsterdam here.
+People from as far away as Amsterdam here.

-Greg Bulmash - lol the trivia question was litereally what Ian and I were talking about last night

 ----